×

 • Chronic inflammatory conditions

-• Other illnesses include HIV/AIDS that harm the intestines.
+• Other illnesses include HIV/AIDS, which harms the intestines.

 • Treatments that weaken the intestinal mucosa, such as chemotherapy and radiation therapy.